 What is the MIT Water Innovation Prize?

-The MIT Water Innovation Prize (WIP) is a solutions-to-market competition focused on water innovation.
-We are the innovation-focused team of the MIT Water Club.
-We help emerging entrepreneurs translate their research or idea into a business, access mentors and resources, and build their networks in the water industry.
+The MIT Water Innovation Prize is a startup competition focused on water innovation that awards $30k in innovation grants annually to student-led teams from across the country.
+We are the innovation-focused main event of the MIT Water Club and we help emerging entrepreneurs translate their research or idea into a business, access mentors and resources, and build their networks in the water industry.
 We welcome all approaches to water innovation, from engineering and product design to policy and data analytics.
-This is the third year of the prize, and past winners have gone on to win regional and national-level innovation competitions.

 How many years has WIP been around?